RALACs: Action Recognition in Autonomous Vehicles using Interaction Encoding and Optical Flow: Methodology

-Despite these significant attributes, a persistent challenge with optical flow estimation for autonomous vehicles is that camera data is not coming from a stationary source.
+A persistent challenge with optical flow estimation for autonomous vehicles is that camera data is not coming from a stationary source.
 Consequently, we end up with noisy flow fields containing not just the motion of active agents but also stationary objects passing by as well.

 This issue can be addressed in two ways: \begin{enumerate} \item{ Filtering of flow vectors representing the flow magnitude of stationary objects.
 This would require hard-coded rules. } \item{ Leaving the flow field as is. } \end{enumerate}